slandis/BMW-Remote-Start/README.md

+This project is based on code written by Alberto Marziali (https://github.com/AlbertoMarziali) The original repositry resides at https://github.com/AlbertoMarziali/bmw_remote_start

+There is a major change from how Alberto managed the pre-start system.
+- We no longer need to solder to the key fob PCB to lock/unlock the car.
+- Instead we drive the arm/disarm and lock/unlock signals directly

-# BMW F30 REMOTE START
+# BMW F3x REMOTE START
-BMW F30 Remote start project, made with Arduino
+BMW F3x Remote Start Project
+- Currently testing using an Arduino UNO board, SeeedStudio CANBUS Shield, and mechanical relay board
+- Future plans to utilize a custom PCB with a Cortex-M0, MCP2515, and solid state relays

 # Features
-This project allows to do this things:
+This project allows us to do the following things:
 - If the engine is off, remote start the car with a triple click on the lock button of the OEM keyfob.
 - After 15 minutes from remote start, if no one started driving, automatically shut off the car
 - If the engine is on, remote stop the car with a triple click on the lock button of the OEM keyfob.
 - You have to unlock the car before driving it (why wouldn't you) or it will perform an emergency anti-thief stop

 # How it works
-The Arduino, thanks to the MCP2515 board, constantly listen to the BMW K-CAN2 bus, looking for a triple lock button click.
-If found, it starts a 18 seconds long operation, during which it does those steps:
+The Arduino+CANBUS Shield listen to the BMW K-CAN2 bus looking for a triple lock button click.
+If this even is seen it starts a 18 seconds long operation, during which it does those steps:
 1. Turns on the in-car keyfob
 2. Unlocks the car
 3. Locks the car